Administrative Management for People Living With HIV in Correctional Institutions

 Linkages With Community Resources

 In some localities, patient assistance programs (PAPs) funded by pharmaceutical companies have complemented Ryan White services.
-Correctional administrators should understand the availability of PAPs in the communities where inmates will reside after release, with the aim to better prepare exiting inmates to seek and to receive aftercare.
+Correctional administrators should understand the availability of PAPs in the communities where patients will reside after release, with the aim to better prepare exiting patients to seek and to receive aftercare.

 Adopted by the National Commission on Correctional Health Care Board of Directors